 - damages would be inadequate.

-While there were non-solicitation and non-compete clauses in the relevant employment contracts and they were considered by the court, this was ultimately not the court’s basis for the grant of the ‘springboard’ injunction.
-In Goh Seng Heng, the High Court found that the four requirements above were satisfied as the ex-employees had (among other things) taken and misused confidential information and trade secrets, in addition to poaching the company’s doctors, entering into contracts unfavourable to the company, and inflating the salary of its ex-chief executive officer.
-The court found that these actions were intended to and did bleed the company financially, and the breaches of confidentiality gave an unfair competitive advantage towards the ex-employees’ new company.
-There was a real likelihood that without a ‘springboard’ injunction, the company would be ruined before the matter reached trial, and damages in lieu of an injunction would be therefore insufficient.
-As such, the ‘springboard’ injunction was found to be necessary.
+While there were non-solicitation and non-compete clauses in the relevant employment contracts in Goh Seng Heng and they were considered by the Court, this was ultimately not the Court’s basis for the grant of the springboard injunction.
+Instead, the High Court found that the four requirements above were satisfied as the ex-employees had (among other things) taken and misused confidential information and trade secrets, in addition to poaching the former company’s doctors, entering into contracts unfavourable to the former company, and inflating the salary of its ex-chief executive officer.
+The Court found that these actions were intended to, and did, bleed the former company financially, and the breaches of confidentiality gave an unfair competitive advantage towards the ex-employees’ new company.
+There was a strong likelihood that without a springboard injunction, the former company would be ruined before the matter reached trial, and damages in lieu of an injunction would therefore be insufficient.
+As such, the springboard injunction was found to be necessary.
 The ex-employees appealed against the High Court’s decision in this regard, and the appeal was allowed by the Court of Appeal.
-However, no written grounds of decision was rendered, so it is unclear what view the Court of Appeal took of the High Court’s reasoning above.
+However, no written grounds of decision were rendered, so it is unclear what view the Court of Appeal took of the High Court’s reasoning on the springboard injunction.

-A potential way to achieve a similar result to a non-compete clause may be to expressly incentivise employees not to compete (or disincentivise employees from competing) for a specific period of time after employment.
-Care should be taken by the employer in doing so, however.
+Aside from springboard injunctions, another potential way to achieve a similar result to a non-compete clause may be to expressly incentivise employees not to compete (or disincentivise employees from competing) for a specific period of time after employment.

 The courts may be more willing to uphold restrictive covenants agreed on in sale-of-business agreements, and also settlement (or possibly termination) agreements.
 This is particularly so where the agreement provides for new and substantial post-employment benefits, which have been freely negotiated between the employer and employee at that point.